Study PMBOK 8 project-level tailoring for PMP 2026: uncertainty, delivery approach, team maturity, stakeholder risk, and control-fit traps.

 Explanation: C is best because it reads the actual project shape instead of using size as a shortcut.
 A and B oversimplify.
 D assumes a method outcome before doing the tailoring analysis.

-After this section, move into deliverable, technology, and regulation so project shape can be connected to product and evidence demands.
-When your practice misses come from using size as a shortcut, use the free PMP 2026 practice preview on web and check whether the stronger answer reacted to uncertainty and interdependence rather than to scale alone.
+After this section, move into deliverable, technology, and regulation tailoring so project shape can be connected to product and evidence demands.
+When your misses come from using size as a shortcut, use the PMP 2026 practice page on external practice and check whether the stronger answer reacted to uncertainty and interdependence rather than to scale alone.